toji/webgpu-gltf-case-study/index.md

     return pipeline;
   }

-  // In no compatible pipeline exists, create a new one. const module = getShaderModule();
+  // If no compatible pipeline exists, create a new one. const module = getShaderModule();
   pipeline = device.createRenderPipeline({
     vertex: {